Mazhar-Khan-20/Parallel-processing-api/README.md

 # Parallel-processing-api
-POC to perform the parallel processing on Parallel for each and scatter gather
+POC to perform the parallel processing on Parallel for each and scatter gather for sny type of interview